About

 Academic Excellence

-Dr. Coleman's academic journey led to a Ph.D. from the School of Public Policy and Leadership at the University of Nevada, Las Vegas, where her groundbreaking dissertation, "Volunteer Management in Faith-Based Organizations," provided the original empirically based theory for volunteer management and laid the foundation for her passion in bridging the gap between the faith community and DEI.
+Dr. Coleman's academic journey led to a Ph.D. from the School of Public Policy and Leadership at the University of Nevada, Las Vegas, where her groundbreaking dissertation, "Volunteer Management in Faith-Based Organizations," provided the original empirically based theory for volunteer management, and laid the foundation for her passion in bridging the gap between the faith community and race-related DEI.
 Dr. Coleman’s academic journey is marked by a deep dive into research, focusing on workforce development, organizational leadership, and the crucial role of DEI in today's organizations.

 Research Enthusiast